List of Saskatchewan municipal roads (600–699): SK 673

 Highway 673 runs from Highway 7 near Delisle north to Highway 14 near Asquith.
 It is about 28 km long.

 SK 674

 Highway 674 runs from Highway 40 near Cut Knife to Highway 697.
 Highways that connect with Highway 674 include Highways 16 and 26.
 Highway 674 crosses the North Saskatchewan River via the Paynton Ferry.
 The highway passes near the communities of Paynton and Edam, as well as the Little Pine Band and the Poundmaker Band.
 It is about 80 km long.

 SK 675

 Highway 675 runs from Highway 307 to Highway 798.
 It is about 250 km long.

 SK 676

 Highway 676 runs from Highway 14 south to Highway 51 near Major.
 It is about 60 km long.

 SK 677

 Highway 677 runs from Highway 23 at Carragana north to Highway 3 near Prairie River.
 The highway crosses the Red Deer River about 6 km south of Highway 3.
 It is about 38 km long.

+SK 678

+Highway 678 runs from Highway 3 to Township Road 404 near High Tor.
+The highway intersects Highway 23 and passes through the town of Porcupine Plain.
+It is about 43 km long.

+SK 679

+Highway 679 runs from Highway 349 near Nobleville to Highway 23 near Bjorkdale.
+Highway 679 passes near Greenwater Lake Provincial Park and Marean Lake Resort.
+Marean Lake is accessible from the highway and Greenwater Provincial Park is off Highway 38.
+Highway 679 also has a four-kilometre Concurrency with Highway 773 just east of Pré-Ste-Marié.
+The highway is about 36 km long.

+SK 680

+Highway 680 exists in two sections near the Alberta border, connected via Hwy 31, Hwy 17, and Township Road 432 through Macklin, SK and Butze, AB, totaling a length of 59.0 km.

+The southern section begins in the Rural Municipality of Heart's Hill No. 352 at an intersection with Hwy 317 south of the hamlet of Cactus Lake.
+It heads west along Township Road 360 as a two-lane gravel road for a couple kilometres before making a sharp right and heading due northward along Range Road 3283 as a paved two-lane highway, having a junction with the western end of Hwy 771 and passing through the hamlet of Cosine, where it crosses a former railway line.
+The highway crosses into the Rural Municipality of Eye Hill No. 382 shortly thereafter, traveling through rural farmland for several kilometres as it passes just to the west of Cactus Lake and crosses Hallam Lake via a causeway before coming to an end at an intersection with Hwy 31 just south of the town of Macklin.
+This southern section of Hwy 680 is approximately 37.6 km.